Woody Shaw: Educator

 Throughout his career, Shaw gave countless clinics, master classes and private lessons to students around the world.
 During the 1970s, he and Joe Henderson were faculty members in Jamey Aebersold's jazz camp.

-NEA Grant-recipients who studied with Shaw include Wynton Marsalis (musical director of Jazz at Lincoln Center), and Ingrid Monson (Quincy Jones Professor of African American Music, Harvard University).

-Other students and apprentices included Chris Botti, Wallace Roney, and Terence Blanchard.
+NEA Grant recipients who studied with Shaw include Wynton Marsalis (musical director of Jazz at Lincoln Center), and Ingrid Monson (Quincy Jones Professor of African American Music, Harvard University).
+Other students and apprentices include Chris Botti, Wallace Roney, and Terence Blanchard.

 Admiration among musicians

-As a musician and trumpeter, Shaw was held in high esteem by his colleagues and is today seen as one of the most technically and harmonically advanced trumpet players in the history of jazz and of the instrument itself.
+As a musician and trumpeter, Shaw was held in high esteem by his colleagues and is seen as one of the most technically and harmonically advanced trumpet players in the history of jazz and of the instrument itself.
 Miles Davis, a notoriously harsh critic of fellow musicians, once said of Shaw: "Now there's a great trumpet player.
 He can play different from all of them."
 Trumpeter Dave Douglas stated: "It's not only the brilliant imagination that captivates with Woody Shaw – it's how natural those fiendishly difficult lines feel...
 Woody Shaw is now one of the most revered figures for trumpeters today."

 Shaw is credited with having extended the harmonic and technical vocabulary of the trumpet.
 Upon hearing of Shaw's death in 1989, Wynton Marsalis stated: "Woody added to the vocabulary of the trumpet.
 His whole approach influenced me tremendously."

-Multi-genre producer, instrumentalist and rapper, Madlib, also cites Shaw as an inspiration for his music.
+Multi-genre producer, instrumentalist and rapper, Madlib, also cites Shaw as an inspiration.
 In an interview with Red Bull Music Academy, Madlib listed Shaw as his favorite trumpet player, saying of his music: "It’s electric and acoustic, traditional and non-traditional — that’s what I’m all about."